dtilley/RTXI-AP-Analysis/README.md

 2. Click on the green New pull request button on the right side of your page.
 3. You should see two drop-down selection boxes.
 Make sure the `base:` is set to `master` and the `compare:` is set to your branch name (i.e. `add-beeler-reuter-python`).
 4. Once you've done that, select Create pull request.
+5. Select Create pull request again.

+That's it.
+You can share the Pull Request URL with someone for review, or tag the person with their GitHub name in the conversation tab.